EST/HOLLAND - Albert Lea Tribune

 A Petition for Determination of Descent has been filed with this Court.
 The Petition represents that the Descedent died more than three years ago, leaving property in Minnesota and requests the probate of Decedent’s last Will, if any, and the descent of such property be determined and assigned by this Court to the persons entitled to the property.

-Any objections to the Petition must be filed with the Court prior to or raised at the hearig.
+Any objections to the Petition must be filed with the Court prior to or raised at the hearing.
 If proper, and no objections are filed or raised, the Petition may be granted.

 IT IS ORDERED and Notice is further given, that the Petition will be heard on Sept.
 7, 2021 via Zoom, at 9:30 a.m., by this Court at 411 South Broadway, Albert Lea, Minnesota.